microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-person.md

 * People in your manager's org chart
 * Public contacts of the above people

-While directory searches in the global addressing list in Azure Active Directory.
-Please note:
+Relevant aspects for the use case when a directory source searches in the global addressing list in Azure Active Directory:

 * Not applicable for consumer users
 * People who are not in the caller's global addressing list will not be returned